 PROXY SERVER: a server that sits between a client application (your computer) and a real server.
 The library’s proxy server controls access to remote Web servers, providing access to the library’s subscription databases to valid patrons anywhere in the world.

 QUARTO: a book too large to be put on regular shelves (over 31 cm. tall).
-Check the call number to determine which floor it is shelved on.
-Each floor has Quarto (oversized) shelving on the outer shelves of the floor.
+These books are shelved on the second floor of Lauinger Library.

 RECALL: if a book is checked out, you can have the Access Services Department recall it for you.
 The person who has the book will be notified to return the book to the library.
 When it is available, you will be notified that the book is being held for you.

 REFERENCE: the area of the library where encyclopedias, dictionaries, atlases, indexes, and other information sources are kept.
-Reference librarians are available to answer your questions about the library and doing research.
+Reference librarians are available to answer your questions about the library and how to do research.

-RESERVE: a collection of books and articles needed for specific class assignments kept at the Circulation/Reserve Desk.
+RESERVE: a collection of books needed for specific class assignments kept at the Circulation/Reserve Desk.
 These materials have short check-out periods and some must be used in the library.